 But that’s beside the point.

-I guess I’m ranting so loud about this because I really, really, REALLY wanted to be one of those sensitive, romantic, outsider-guys.
+I guess I’m ranting about this because I really, really, REALLY wanted to be one of those sensitive, romantic, outsider-guys.
 I tried it.
-I left my hair unkemt for days, wore mismatched Chuck Taylor sneakers, rode a bicycle around delivering roses to strangers, held radios up to bedroom windows and worked in menial jobs where I pretty much kept to myself except when I saw a friendly Golden Lab that I just seemed to understand on a level where language was unnecessary.
-Never once did I attract the intrest of a leading lady, prom queen, socialite, debutante, cutie-pie or sweetheart.
-The closest I ever came was, once in a mall, the late Hollywood screen legend Patricia Neal looked up and smiled at me.
+I left my hair unkempt for days, wore mismatched Chuck Taylor sneakers, rode a bicycle around, delivering roses to strangers, held radios up to bedroom windows and worked in menial jobs where I pretty much kept to myself except when I saw a friendly Golden Lab that I just seemed to understand on a level where language was unnecessary.
+Never once did I attract the interest of a leading lady, prom queen, socialite, debutante, cutie-pie or sweetheart.
+The closest I ever came was, once in a mall, the late Hollywood screen legend Patricia Neal looked up and smiled at me in JC Penney.
 But I’m pretty sure it was only because she thought I was the guy coming to take her to go pee pee.

 So here I am and here I shall remain.
 Single-outcast-quirky-artist-geek living in a musty apartment with a closet full of thrift-store clothes and my too-friendly Golden Lab.
 Obviously I still don’t know what the hell women are looking for.
 Anyone wanna buy a book of poetry and a ’79 Chevy Malibu real cheap?